rust-lang/rust/text/0000-union.md

 By default, a union uses an unspecified binary layout.
 A union declared with the `#[repr(C)]` attribute will have the same layout as an equivalent C union.

+A union must have at least one field; an empty union declaration produces a syntax error.

 ## Contextual keyword

 Rust normally prevents the use of a keyword as an identifier; for instance, a